js216/CeNTREX/README.md

 - `HDF_writer` writes all the data collected by `Device` objects to an HDF file for future reference and analysis.

+- `Networking` controls all the sockets and workers for sending monitoring data to remoe clients and executing remote commands on local devices.

 The program is thus generic enough to make it easy to add capabilities to control any number of new devices by simply (1) writing a device driver, and (2) a device config file.
 The easiest way to do both of these things is to copy a